 Opportunities are made available for industry personnel to interact with the academic community.
-The proposal is submitted by the host university on behalf of an academic principal investigator or the student's adviser and a co-principal investigator or student's co-adviser from industry.
+The request for supplemental funding is submitted by the host university on behalf of an academic principal investigator or the student's advisor and a co-principal investigator or student's co-advisor from industry.
 The visitor must maintain his/her initial affiliation in industry during the project.
-Proposals for Industry Presence on Campus awards must include the objectives of the research/educational project, and a plan of the industry-university interaction on campus.
-Proposals for Industry-Based Graduate Assistantships must include the research plan, a resumé of the graduate student showing the student's special qualifications, training arrangements, description of the facilities, and graduate student working conditions.
+Supplemental funding requests for Industry Presence on Campus awards must include the objectives of the research/educational project, and a plan of the industry-university interaction on campus.
+Supplemental funding requests for Industry-Based Graduate Assistantships must include the research plan, a résumé of the graduate student showing the student's special qualifications, training arrangements, description of the facilities, and graduate student working conditions.
 Two examples for the Industry Engineers and Scientists in Academe opportunity are:

 Industry Presence on Campus - for industrial engineers and scientists to visit academe for two to twelve months to catalyze collaborative research or provide innovations in teaching and engineering curricula, or both.
 Flexibility of time periods within the duration of an award may be accommodated.
-Budget: Awards are for a maximum of \$60,000 for up to one year.
-The award may include part-time salary support for the visiting specialist(s); expenses for student projects; teaching enhancement; and visits of faculty and students to the industrial site.
+Budget: Supplement awards are for a maximum of \$75,000 for up to one year.
+The supplement award may include part-time salary support for the visiting specialist(s); expenses for student projects; teaching enhancement; and visits of faculty and students to the industrial site.

 Industry-Based Graduate Assistantship - for part-time science and engineering students, with permanent positions in industry to continue their graduate studies, particularly toward the Ph.D.
-The stipend will partially support the time necessary for course work and interaction with a faculty research adviser.
-Awards are limited to \$30,000 per year for one year (new awards) including indirect cost.
-Requests may be made as a regular proposal submission to the directorates or as a supplement to an existing grant.
+The stipend will partially support the time necessary for course work and interaction with a faculty research advisor.
+Supplement awards are limited to \$30,000 per year for one year including indirect cost.
 A statement detailing the contributions by industry is required and will be considered in the determination of an award.